Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 570 is 296% quicker than the GeForce 9600 GSO 1.5GB in general, because of its greater bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 570 should perform a lot faster than the GeForce 9600 GSO 1.5GB in general. (explain)

-Pixel RateThe GeForce GTX 570 will be a lot (approximately 344%) faster with regards to anti-aliasing than the GeForce 9600 GSO 1.5GB, and also should be able to handle higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 570 should be much (approximately 344%) faster with regards to anti-aliasing than the GeForce 9600 GSO 1.5GB, and also able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison